-7.2 Deficit Point Based-Feedback to Fall back Options
+7.2 Deficit Point Based-Feedback to Fall Back Options

-Deficit point-based (DP) feedback system is especially in place to assist the students who perform poorly in studies.
+A deficit point-based (DP) feedback system is especially in place to assist the students who perform poorly in their studies.
 Students are categorized according to the level of DP.
 The students with unsatisfactory performance will be referred to the Student Advisory Service of the faculty, where they will receive guidance and advice to improve and upgrade academic performance.

-Students may discuss possible measures with the mentor to improve the performance and selecting number of credits per semester.
+Students may discuss possible measures with the mentor to improve the performance and selecting the number of credits per semester.